VLucet/rgovcan/README.md

 ## List of functionalities

-~ Packahe is being migrated to using `ckanr`, a summary of functionalities will be added to this `readme` soon enough ~
+~ Package is being adapted to using `ckanr`, a summary of functionalities will be added to this `readme` soon enough ~